trentlarson/P2P-Docs/README.md

 * Create different repository configurations
     * empty ones
     * - combinations: empty repo, repo w/ files, repo w/ dirs, repo w/ files & dirs, recursively
-    * - many repositories (eg. crashes on repositories page with 25 repos; see sample_repos test)
+    * - many repositories
     * - ones with thousands of dirs/files
     * - repo changes, mirroring the tests in SettingsTest
 * - test with blank incoming setting
 * Automated test: ruby Resources/test/ruby/settings.rb (and check that there is no output)
-* Test many repos in app:
-    * go to the test page: click on the gear at the top right (may require a 'Cancel' on first screen)
-    * scroll to the bottom, and move the mouse to the right, then down under the last text on the screen until the cursor shows something clickable
+* Try things on the test page: click on the gear at the top right (may require a 'Cancel' on first screen), scroll to the bottom, move the mouse to the right, then down under the last text on the screen until the cursor shows something clickable, then click, and select a test
-    * click
-    * click on "Switch to test for many libraries."; you'll get an alert that the environment is set
-    * click on "Done"
-    * go to the 'feed' screen (orange button next to the gear)
-        * If you click on a repo name (eg. "test 0"), then mark the checkbox, then click "Accept Changes", it should disappear (rather than throw some JavaScript exception)
-        * If you click on "Configure" (gear icon), then click "change" next to "Outgoing", then select a directory and hit "Open", it should set it (rather than crash)
-          (Note that it may not crash if you go to another page and then come back and do it.)

 Development Setup: